 If your machine is wrongly sending information that it’s chip capable when it isn’t, your processor will need to update the terminal indicators so that it provides the correct information.

-Visa provides a fallback troubleshooting flowchart to help pinpoint the problem if you’re experiencing fallback transactions.
+Visa provides a fallback transaction guide to help minimize the issues that can arise from fallback transactions.

 EMV Fallback Fees